-&lt;sup>2There is a pre-lab quiz before each practical session to ensure students to have adequate preparation in advance.
+2There is a pre-lab quiz before each practical session to ensure students to have adequate preparation in advance.
 Each pre-lab quiz carries 2% of the total mark of the course;

-&lt;sup>3There is a set of critical thinking questions for each practical session.
+3There is a set of critical thinking questions for each practical session.
 Students are required to complete the questions before each practical session and have discussion with the coordinator during class.
-After finishing the practical, the group will have to submit their answers together with the presentable data onto Blackboard by the due date;
+After finishing the practical, the group will have to submit their

-&lt;sup>4Each group has to write down all of the raw data after each practical session for assessment in terms of the quality/accuracy of the data obtained.
+4Each group has to write down all of the raw data after each practical session for assessment in terms of the quality/accuracy of the data obtained.
 The raw data of each practical session accounts for 2% of the total mark of the course;

-&lt;sup>5Each group has to present their raw data and submit the answers of the critical thinking questions onto Blackboard.
+5Each group has to present their raw data and submit the answers of the critical thinking questions onto Blackboard.
 Each group has to work out the most appropriate way to present their raw data.
 The presentable data of each practical session accounts for 2% of the total mark of the course.
-The assessment is based on how the raw data is being presented; Five marks will be allocated for the quality of the presentations and a maximum of 1 mark will be awarded to good teams nominated by peers.
+The assessment is based on how the raw data is being presented; 6Five marks will be allocated for the quality of the presentations and a maximum of 1 mark will be awarded to good teams nominated by peers.